grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links-and-commands.md

 ## Available placements within Grafana

-A placement is a location within the Grafana application UI where a plugin can insert links or commands.
+A placement is a location within the Grafana application UI where a plugin can insert links.
 All placements within Grafana start with `grafana/`.
 The following placements are available:

 - `grafana/dashboard/panel/menu`: all panel menu dropdowns found in dashboards